UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 Next we will set up a "tunnel", which allows encryption and decrytion of information which passes through your web domain to occur safely within you self-hosted server.

 Return to `Account Home` (there is a back arrow in the top left which will take you there).
 Click `Zero Trust` on the left.
 Click `Networks` on the left.
 Click `Create a tunnel`.
 Select `Cloudflared`.
 Enter a tunnel name and click `Save Tunnel`.
 You do not have to record this name and it will be here on your Cloudflare account if you ever need it again.
-Select `Docker` (this is the operating software
+Select `Docker` (this is one of the operating softwares, like Windows or Mac, underlying what you will install later).
+Click the two-overlapping-pages icon to **copy** the text which appears.

+Navigate to a folder on your computer you will remember later.
+Create a new text file in that folder.
+On Windows, you do this by right clicking inside the folder, scrolling down to `New`, then scrolling down to `New Text Document`.
+Then **paste** the text you copied into the new text document and save it.
+We will need this later.
+Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.